tomaszmichalak/experience-manager-learn.en/help/aem-target-personalization/personalization-use-case-3.md

 ## Marketer

-1. Marketer creates an A/B target activity within Adobe Target.
+1. The Marketer creates an A/B target activity within Adobe Target.
-   1. From you Adobe Target window, navigate to **Activities** tab.
+   1. From your Adobe Target window, navigate to **Activities** tab.
    2. Click **Create Activity** button and select the activity type as **A/B Test**
     ![Adobe Target - Create Activity](assets/personalization-use-case-2/create-ab-activity.png)
    3. Select the **Web** channel and choose the **Visual Experience Composer**